ovh/cds/README.md

 #### Configuration on Git Repository

 Pipeline as code is a well-known concept of CI / CD tools.
-CDS, much more than pipeline as code, makes workflow as code.
-What is it?
-You can store with your source code the yml configuration files of your workflow (+ pipeline, + applications, + environment), and thus, you can upgrade your workflow on your dev branch, before you merge the changes on the master branch.
+CDS, goes a step further and offers workflow as code.
+This is done by git-pushing using yaml configuration files of your workflow (+ pipeline, + applications, + environment).
+This is partucularly useful as you can test your new workflow on a dev branch, before merging the changes on the master branch.

 #### Configuration as code on UI

 You can modify your workflow with the UI, you can also modify the configuration by editing the yml directly in the UI if you wish.
+This is an excellent way to learn how to use the workflow-as-code feature.

 #### Native Git branching

-What is a CI tool if it does not have the possibility to launch a build on each commit of all the developers?
-CDS takes into account the Git branches - with each push, whatever the master branch or not, CDS will be able to trigger your workflow.
-You can put launch conditions on your pipelines, to deploy your application automatically on your preprod if it is the master branch for example.
+Ability to launch builds based on a branch pattern.
+This allows, for example, to deploy dev/* branches to "staging" and deploy the master branch to "prod".

+Note that CDS's default behavior is to launch the whole workflow on every git commit.
+This behavior can be altered using "run conditions".

 #### Native Github / Bitbucket Server / Gitlab / Gerrit integration

-Do you have a workflow and want to trigger it on each commit?
-It's easy, add a RepositoryWebhook to your Workflow.
+2-way integration with most popular git-based products.

+1. Ability to get notified and start a build when a change is pushed .
+2. Ability to notify the git-based tool of the success/failure of the build.

 CDS natively supports Github, Gitlab, Bitbucket Server and Gerrit.
-The link between your repo git and CDS is via a CDS application: 1 repository Git = a CDS application.
+The link between your repo git and CDS is via a CDS application: 1 Git repository == a CDS application.
-Through this integration, you will have the opportunity to have on your commits a status of your workflow : Building, Success or Failed.
+Through this integration, CDS will push build status of your commits : Building, Success or Failed.

 #### Multiple VCS Support in Pipeline/Job

-CDS gives you the choice to make clone git from several different git repositories within a single workflow.
-A workflow can involve several different applications - or none if you do not want to have a connection with a repo git, that will not be a problem either.
+CDS gives you the possibility to clone from different git repositories within a single workflow.
+A CDS workflow can involve several different applications - or none if you do not want to have a connection with a git repo.

 #### Job's Services

-Need an ephemeral database, started only for the purpose of the job?
-This is not a problem, it's called a Service Prerequisite in CDS.

-In a CDS job, you have the option to start services, any service from the moment it is a docker image.
+Ability to start ephemeral services (a database, a web server, etc.) to support your job.
+This is particularly handy while testing your code.

+In CDS these services are called Service Prerequisites.
+You just need to specify the corresponding docker image and run params.

 Take a simple example: you have a pipeline that builds a docker image containing your application.
 Your application needs a redis and a postgreSQL to work.
 You can in a CDS job put three prerequisites service: a redis, a postgreSQL and your application.
 CDS will take care of making a private network between its services so that they can communicate with each other.
-Your CDS job can thus perform integration tests on your application started without mock, but with a real database and a real cache.
+Your CDS job can thus perform integration tests on your application started with a real database and a real cache.

 Please read: https://ovh.github.io/cds/workflows/pipelines/requirements/service/